 c) Issue: A registered person avails ITC of compensation cess (say, of Rs.
 100/-) paid on purchases of coal every month.
 At the same time, he reverses a certain proportion (say, half i.e. Rs.
 50/-) of the ITC of compensation cess so availed on purchases of coal which are used in making zero rated outward supplies.
 Both these details are entered in the FORM GSTR-3B filed for the month as a result of which an amount of Rs.
 50/- only is credited in the electronic credit ledger.
 The reversed amount (Rs.
 50/-) is then shown as a ‘cost’ in the books of accounts of the registered person.
 However, the registered person declares Rs.
 100/- as ‘Net ITC’ and uses the same in calculating the maximum refund amount which works out to be Rs.
 50/- (assuming that export turnover is half of total turnover).
 Since both the balance in the electronic credit ledger at the end of the tax period for which the claim of refund is being filed and the balance in the electronic credit ledger at the time of filing the refund claim is Rs.
 50/- (assuming that no other debits/credits have happened), the system will proceed to debit Rs.
 50/- from the ledger as the claimed refund amount.
 The question is whether the proper officer should sanction Rs.
 50/- as the refund amount or Rs.
 25/- (i.e. half of the ITC availed after adjusting for reversals)?

 Clarification: ITC which is reversed cannot be held to have been ‘availed’ in the relevant period.
 Therefore, the same cannot be part of refund of unutilized ITC on account of zero-rated supplies.
 Moreover, the reversed ITC has been accounted as a cost which would have reduced the income tax liability of the claimant.
 Therefore, the same amount cannot, at the same time, be refunded to him/her in the ratio of export turnover to total turnover.
-However, if the said reversed amount is again availed in a later tax period, subject to the restriction under section 16(4) of the CGST Act, it can be refunded in the ratio of export turnover to total turnover in that tax period in the same manner as detailed in para 9(a) above.
+However, if the said reversed amount is again availed in a later tax period, subject to the restriction under section 16(4) of the CGST Act, it can be refunded in the ratio of export turnover to total turnover in that tax period subject to the maximum eligible amount for refund.
 This is subject to the restriction that the accounting entry showing the said ITC as cost is also reversed.